Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Experiments

 Table \ref{tab:cls} shows all the results for our image classification experiments.
-We see that under the robust training strategies, the proposed WMCG-CNNs reduce the classification errors on both clean and corrupted datasets while using the same or smaller number of parameters.
-The augmented FB basis of order $2$ alone achieves the highest robustness with less number of parameters, which is partly because the FB basis of order $2$ used in "ResNeXt29-k3-WMCG-nb1-r2" and "ResNeXt29-k5-WMCG-nb1-r2" relatively considers more low-frequency signals than FB basis of higher orders that are included in "ResNeXt29-k3-WMCG-nb9".
+We see that with or without the robust training strategies (Pixmix), the proposed WMCG-CNNs reduce the classification errors on both clean and corrupted datasets while using the same or smaller number of parameters.
 It is also noted that a large filter size can help increase the classification precision and robustness of neural networks.
-As for the experiment with ConvNeXt, WMCG-CNN improves ConvNeXt-S on both ImageNet40 and ImageNet1k datasets without increasing the number of parameters as well as computational burden.
-It is also noted that shear transform is also helpful for performance boost under the $300$-epoch fully-training routine.
+The WMCG-CNN is good at exploiting large-size filters for boosting the performance.
+As for the experiment with ConvNeXt, WMCG-CNN improves ConvNeXt-S on both ImageNet40 and ImageNet1k datasets without increasing the number of parameters and the computational burden.
+It is also noted that shear transform is also helpful for performance boost under the $300$-epoch full-training routine.
+Dynamic convolution works well with a kernel size of $3\times 3$, but performs poorly with a kernel size of $7\times 7$.
+Furthermore, it performs poorly on the ImageNet1k-C dataset, which implies poor generalization ability.